troperville

 Blue Blood

-While there are often gradations in rank between them, the common trait of aristocrats is that, unlike the monarch (because to royalty even nobles are commoners), they are surrounded by their equals and if there is no monarch some form of power-sharing will be in effect with plenty of intrigue.
+While there are often gradations in rank between them, the common trait of aristocrats is that, unlike the monarch, they are surrounded by their equals and if there is no monarch some form of power-sharing will be in effect with plenty of intrigue.
 Prone to Moral Myopia, Blue Bloods often regard only their class as important, which often leads to Aristocrats Are Evil.
-Insults between aristocrats result in Throwing Down the Gauntlet, or the Glove Slap, and a Duel to the Death, but an insult from a commoner results in the aristocrat's servants thrashing him, and an insult to a commoner hardly counts, really.
-(As a consequence, they are prone to underestimating the Powder Keg Crowd and setting it off.)
+Insults between aristocrats result in Throwing Down the Gauntlet, or the Glove Slap, and a Duel to the Death, but an insult from a commoner results in the aristocrat's servants thrashing him, and an insult to a commoner hardly counts anyway (as a consequence, they are prone to underestimating the Powder Keg Crowd and setting it off).

 Their effectiveness is frequently inversely related to their civilization.
-Dark Ages nobility often features Authority Equals Asskicking, but a highly refined and civilized culture will feature an inordinate number of Upper Class Twits.
+Dark Ages nobility often features Rank Scales with Asskicking, and the Middle Ages nobility will feature the Knight in Shining Armor and The Tourney, but a highly refined and civilized culture will feature an inordinate number of Upper Class Twits (though an Officer and a Gentleman is also possible) if not indeed decadent courtiers.

-Normal feature of the Standard Royal Court and Deadly Decadent Court.
+Normal feature of the Standard Royal Court and Decadent Court.
 Endemic in Historical Fiction, High Fantasy, and Feudal Future.
 Oddly enough, often characters who have been Made a Slave have former nobility as their Back Story.
 The Officer and a Gentleman is also often a Blue Blood, particularly if the noble code emphasizes the duties and responsibilities that come with noble birth.
 Even in peacetime, they may regard readiness for war a duty; hence, The Tourney.
 As with Royalty, the Ermine Cape Effect can apply, so many should be expected to wear extremely fancy clothes if possible.
-Character related tropes are the Evil Chancellor, Regent for Life, Royal Brat, Upper Class Twit, Upper Class Wit, Proper Lady, and Grande Dame.
+If culturally foreign from their subjects, can be a Foreign Ruling Class.
+Related character tropes are the Evil Chancellor, Gentleman Snarker, Regent for Life, Royal Brat, Upper-Class Twit, Proper Lady, Silk Hiding Steel, and Grande Dame.

 open/close all folders